 Currently the occupancy is single persons.
 Who stays at the hotel is based on need and pressures within the asylum system.
 The nationality of those residing at the hotel will vary.
 Please be mindful that not all of these individuals will understand English.
 They may also have had a very difficult experience before arriving to Cornwall.
 We would be grateful for your patience and understanding at what will be a worrying and confusing time for them.

-We know you will have a lot of questions about this situation, how this happened so quickly and what the council’s involvement is.
+We know you will have a lot of questions about this situation, the rising concerns in the local community and what the council’s involvement is.
 We have put together the following information which will hopefully help in understanding what’s going on.
-We will continue to update these.
+We will continue to update these when information has been confirmed from genuine sources .

 If you have any questions about the provision of the hotel, please contact the Home Office: